 Between 1886 and 1888, Vincent lived in Paris, more specifically the artistic Montmartre neighborhood.
-This was a period of which little is known about the artist.
+This was a period in which little is known about the artist.
 He drank and smoked heavily but still managed to paint quite a bit, including portraits, scenes of the area, and still lifes.

 It’s unclear though when exactly he created the first series of Sunflowers.
-The first reference of the paintings was made at least 2 years later during the spring of 1888 when Paul Gauguin claimed 2 copies in exchange for studies he had left van Gogh earlier.
+The first reference to the paintings was made at least 2 years later during the spring of 1888 when Paul Gauguin claimed 2 copies in exchange for studies he had left van Gogh earlier.

 This didn’t go over too well with Vincent, something he wrote about in one of his letters to Theo.

 3. The Paris sunflowers weren’t the first time he included sunflowers

 The Sunflowers series is now referred to as van Gogh’s paintings with “nothing but sunflowers.”
 The reason for this is that he already included sunflowers in multiple of his other paintings, including still life and landscapes.